Teamwork makes the dream work is a phrase you’ve likely heard before, or used if you’re proudly cheesy like our team at Overlap.

 So, if teamwork is such an advantage, why don’t we focus on doing it more and doing it better?
 Probably, because our different life experiences and perspectives don’t always align.
 It’s a lot easier to get focused on the next best technology, or strategy that will help us do our work better.
-It can take a lot of time and energy to sort out our misalignment—or dare I say conflict!
+It can take a lot of time and energy to sort out our misalignment—or dare we say conflict!

 Trust is essential and conflict is healthy